nanokina/ebyroid/README.md

 # ebyroid
 Ebyroid is a node native addon for `VOICEROID+` and `VOICEROID2` supports.\
-It provides an access from Node.js Javascript to VOICEROIDs through N-API and native codes, which is fast.\
+It provides access from Node.js Javascript to VOICEROIDs through N-API and native codes, which is fast.\
-We also provide a standalone HTTP server as Win32 executable so you can avoid the **certain difficult problems**.
+We also provide a standalone HTTP server as Win32 executable so you can avoid [a certain difficult problem](https://github.com/nanokina/ebyroid#why-do-i-have-to-use-32-bit-node).

 ### Supported VOICEROIDs
 - `VOICEROID2`